 When receiving a CV application for a specific job role the recruiter could be tasked to shortlist the CVs with the most relevant experience, aspirations, location, salary reach or consistency.
 When reading your CV back, could your career history mean you are misunderstood?
 If so, face it head-on and explain what happened, it really could be the difference between getting an interview or a rejection.

-YellowBricks Recruitment is a Marlow based Recruitment Agency specialising in hiring temporary and permanent staff across London and the South East.
+YellowBricks Recruitment is a Marlow based Recruitment Agency specialising in hiring temporary and permanent staff across the UK and EMEA.